zammad/zammad-admin-documentation/channels/chat.rst

 The integrated designer helps the chat widget to adapt to the website color.
 Zammad tries to fetch your website based on your FQDN.
-If this fails or you want to override it, you can enter a URL manually and click on load.
+If this fails or you want to override the preview, you can enter a URL manually and click on load.
 You can get a preview for different devices by selecting the different preview modes.